SAP-archive/cloud-cap-nodejs-codejam/exercises/03/readme.md

 - updated package.json
 ```

-Note: If you're wondering what has been updated in `package.json`, have a look.
-You'll see that a new section has been created that describes the persistence layer configuration:
+Note: If you're wondering what is been updated in `package.json` relating to the use of SQLite, have a look.
+You'll see a section that describes the persistence layer configuration:

 ```json
   "cds": {